 Land in Agricultural Use.
 All land as defined under M.G.L. c.
 61A, §§ 1 & 2, and land that had been enrolled in a program established pursuant to M.G.L. c.
 61A within the past five years.

 Low Income Community Shared Solar Tariff Generation Unit.
-A Community Shared Solar Tariff Generation Unit with at least 50% of its energy output allocated to Low Income Customers in the form of electricity or bill credits.
+A Community Shared Solar Tariff Generation Unit that either a) allocates at least 50% of its energy output to Low Income Customers in the form of electricity or bill credits or b) allocates value in the form of electricity or bill credits equal to at least 67% of the Generation Unit’s Low Income Community Shared Solar Off-Taker Based Adder Rate to End-use Customers on a low-income discounted rate of a Distribution Company; this value must be allocated at no cost to the End-use Customers.

 Low Income Customer.
 An End-use Customer that is on a low-income discounted rate of a Distribution Company or a resident in a Low Income Eligible Area.